 Good performance with large-scale applications |

-The first on our 2024 top JavaScript framework list is React.js.
+The first on our 2025 top JavaScript framework list is React.js.

 React and React Native are JavaScript frameworks that helps developers build reusable UI components in a more efficient and flexible way, making it a popular choice for building large-scale applications.

 What makes React unique is that it employs a virtual document object model (DOM) – a representation of the real DOM React uses to increase performance.
-When a user interacts with a page (e.g., clicking a button to display a table), React will compare the updated virtual DOM to its previous state, identify only the section or elements that were updated, and only update those parts into the real DOM.
+When a user interacts with a page (e.g., clicking a button to display a table), React will compare the updated virtual DOM to its previous state, identify only the sections or elements that were updated, and only update those parts into the real DOM.

 In addition, we can confirm this preference by seeing the big difference between React and the rest of the frameworks in terms of NPM downloads – sitting at over 20M downloads and a constant demand.